 - Learn and interact with your inter-professional peers who are working towards the same goals.

-- Earn a microcredential in Psychological Health and Safety, represented by a digital badge that you can displace on your linkedin profile or digital C.V. highlighting your new skills and knowledge.
+- Earn a microcredential in Psychological Health and Safety, represented by a digital credential that you can displace on your linkedin profile or digital C.V. highlighting your new skills and knowledge.

 What You Will Learn:

 By the end of the program, you will be able to:

 - Identify key concepts and principles of the National Standard on Psychological Health and Safety and the implications for your organization.